SaulCastel/e4cc-wiki/content/wiki/evaluation-system/how-to-do-deep-level-interviews.md

 To push your trainee and have clarity on which areas they need to improve for the final evaluation.

 {{< alert color="info">}}
-We apply deep level evaluations on week 2 day 5
+We do deep level interviews on week 2 day 5
 {{< /alert >}}

 ## Tutorial